 $ cd package-directory $ pkgproto ./package-directory > prototype

-The prototype file can be located anywhere on your system.
-Keeping your information files and installation scripts in one place simplifies access and maintenance.
+Like the pkginfo file, the prototype file can be located anywhere on your system.
+However, it might be a good idea to keep your information files and installation scripts in one place, for easy access and maintenance.
 For additional information on the pkgproto command, see the pkgproto(1) man page.

-For information on the specific changes you might need to make, see Fine-Tuning a prototype File Created With the pkgproto Command.
+For information on the specific changes you may need to make, see Fine-Tuning a prototype File Created With the pkgproto Command.

-(Optional) If you are using multiple classes, edit the prototype and pkginfo files.
-Use your favorite text editor to make the necessary changes, and create corresponding class action scripts.
+Optional.
+If you are using multiple classes, edit the prototype and pkginfo files using your favorite text editor to make the necessary changes, and create corresponding class action scripts.

-For information on the specific changes you might need to make, see Fine-Tuning a prototype File Created With the pkgproto Command and Writing Class Action Scripts.
+For information on the specific changes you may need to make, see Fine-Tuning a prototype File Created With the pkgproto Command and Writing Class Action Scripts.

 For more information, see Fine-Tuning a prototype File Created With the pkgproto Command.

-(Optional) Edit the prototype file by using your favorite text editor to add functionality to your prototype file.
+Optional.
+Edit the prototype file using your favorite text editor to add functionality to your prototype file.

 For more information, see Adding Functionality to a prototype File.